xwmx/nb/docs/index.markdown

  / / | | | | |_) |
 /_/  |_| |_|_.__/

-`nb` · notes & bookmarks

-Command line note-taking, bookmarking, archiving, and knowledge management with plain-text data storage, encryption, filtering and search, Git-backed versioning and syncing, Pandoc-backed conversion, global and local notebooks, customizable color themes, extensibility through plugins, and more, in a single portable, user-friendly script.
+[nb] Command line note-taking, bookmarking, archiving with plain-text data storage, encryption, filtering and search, Git-backed versioning and syncing, Pandoc-backed conversion, global and local notebooks, customizable color themes, plugins, and more in a single portable, user-friendly script.

 Help:
   nb help               Display this help information.